Dariarty/Hangman_Game_Qt/README.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](https://github.com/Dariarty/Hangman_Game_Qt/blob/main/README.md)
 [![ru](https://img.shields.io/badge/lang-ru-red.svg)](https://github.com/Dariarty/Hangman_Game_Qt/blob/main/README.ru.md)

+<a href="https://dariarty.github.io/Hangman_Game_Qt/" title="GitHub Pages link">Click to play in browser - WebAssembly version hosted on GitHub Pages</a>

 Cross-platform Hangman game made with C++/Qt/QML for Windows, Linux, Android and WebAssembly. </br>

 Hangman is a word guessing game.
 Program randomly chooses a word and the player tries to guess it by suggesting letters.
 With each incorrect guess, a line is added to hangman drawing.
 If the picture is complete, player loses.
 To win, player has to correctly guess all letters in a word.